eformsignen/developers/help/eformsign_webhook_en.rst

   Using eformsign Webhook
 ----------------------------

 This is a feature that sends event information to the customer's system/service when an event occurs in eformsign.
-By configuring Webhook, event information is sent to the customer's webhook endpoint in the HTTP POST method.
+By configuring a webhook, event information is sent to the customer's webhook endpoint in the HTTP POST method.

 .. tip::